daytonaio/content/definitions/20240819_definition_cloud-based development environment _cde_.md

 ---
-title: 'Cloud-Based Development Environment (CDE)'
+title: "Cloud-Based Development Environment (CDE)"
 description:
-  'A cloud-based development environment (CDE) provides developers access to a virtual development environment hosted in the cloud.
-Rather than developing locally on their own machines, developers code in the CDE and access resources over the internet.'
+  "A cloud-based development environment (CDE) provides developers access to a virtual development environment hosted in the cloud.
+Rather than developing locally on their own machines, developers code in the CDE and access resources over the internet."
 ---

 # Cloud-Based Development Environment (CDE)